dotnettools/SharpGrabber/README.md

     Install-Package SharpGrabber.Vimeo -Version 1.0

 ### <a href="https://www.nuget.org/packages/SharpGrabber.Instagram/">Instagram</a>
-Warning: This grabber is not guaranteed to work, it's reported to work for some users though.
+Warning: This grabber is not guaranteed to work.
+It works only for clients that Instagram allows anonymous access to public content.

     Install-Package SharpGrabber.Instagram -Version 0.1